Love Stage!!: Manga

 Love Stage!! is written by Eiki Eiki and illustrated by Taishi Zaō.
 It began serialization in the July 2010 issue of Kadokawa Shoten's Asuka Ciel magazine.
 Seven tankōbon volumes was published from May 27, 2011 to November 1, 2016.
 The manga is licensed in North America by SuBLime.
 The manga is also published in Germany by Tokyopop.

+The Back Stage!! spin-off manga series, adapted from the previously released light novels, got published by Kadokawa Shoten.

 Light novels

 The first volume of a spin-off light novel series titled Back Stage!!, written by Eiki Eiki and Kazuki Amano, with illustrations by Taishi Zaō, was published by Kadokawa Shoten under their Kadokawa Ruby Bunko imprint on May 31, 2011.
 As of June 1, 2013, three volumes have been released.

 Anime

 A 10-episode anime adaptation was first announced by Kadokawa in November 2013 at Animate Girls Festival.
 Directed by Ken'ichi Kasai and produced by J.C.Staff, it aired between July 9 and September 10, 2014 on Tokyo MX.
 The screenplay is written by Michiko Yokote and the character design is by Yōko Itō.
 Crunchyroll licensed the series to be streamed in countries of North America, Europe, Latin America and Africa.
 It was released in five DVD and Blu-ray volumes by Kadokawa Shoten from September 26, 2014 to January 24, 2015.
 The opening theme is "LΦvest" by Screen Mode under the record label Lantis and the ending theme is "Click Your Heart!!" by Kazutomi Yamamoto.